 Limited, GS1 DataBar Expanded, and GS1 DataBar-14 Stacked.
 Any member of the GS1 DataBar family can be printed as a stand-alone linear symbol or as a composite symbol with an accompanying 2D Composite Component printed directly above the GS1 DataBar linear component.
-Formerly known not be scanned at the Point-of-Sale.
+Formerly known supplementary AI Element Strings, such as weight and "best before" date, in a linear symbol that can be scanned omnidirectionally by suitably programmed Point-of-Sale scanners.